-There is a comprehensive and detailed Code of Conduct for the CHS.
+Additionally, there is a comprehensive and detailed Code of Conduct for the CHS.
 (The full text is available through the CHS Student Handbook).
 CHS students are subject to the same plagiarism, cheating, and disciplinary standards as other College students.
-If you have any problems, contact the CHS Office immediately.
-As a faculty member, you enjoy certain statutory rights associated with CHS students who present behavioral issues in your classroom.
-The following is taken from the Collegiate Conduct Code and paraphrases Florida statute.
+If you have any problems, in addition to following the procedures set out in the College Catalog, you may contact the CHS Office immediately.
+CHS may also take appropriate steps related to CHS student behavior under the CHS Student Handbook.
+As with dealing with any student issues in a college class, the faculty member retains all the rights and responsibilities for managing their classroom, regardless of whether a student is a dual-enrolled CHS student or otherwise enrolled at the College.
+If a faculty member dismisses a student, they know the student is a CHS student, and the student should be directed to the CHS office.